tsahaca/DEV_TOOLS/AWS/EMR/CURATED.md

+# Check List
-# This check list can be used as the starting point for optimizing and troubleshooting bottlenecks in EMR Spark workloads.
+This check list can be used as the starting point for optimizing and troubleshooting bottlenecks in EMR Spark workloads.
 There are some prerequisites which are required before doing this task.

 ## Prerequisites:
 1. Spark Architecture and how does it integrate with Hadoop YARN.